Philip McHarris

-Philip V. McHarris (born December 4, 1992) is an American academic at Yale University and writer.
+Philip V. McHarris (born December 4, 1992) is an American academic and author.
+He is an assistant professor of Black studies at the University of Rochester.

 McHarris has been a frequent contributor for The New York Times, The Washington Post, Al Jazeera, and Essence regarding issues related to race, policing, housing, and social inequality.
 He has appeared on HBO, CNN, PBS, ABC News, and MSNBC.
 His commentary has also been featured in Time, the Los Angeles Times, and MTV.

 McHarris has keynoted and spoken at universities across the country, including Harvard University, Iona College, Boston College, Yale University Art Gallery, and Princeton University.

 McHarris was also the recipient of the Boston College 31st Martin Luther King Jr. Memorial Award.
 In 2020, he was selected as one of the Root 100 most influential African Americans.

 Early life and education

 McHarris was born in Bronx, New York, and grew up in Newark, New Jersey.
 McHarris attended high school at Saint Benedict's Preparatory School and received his Bachelor of Arts degree in sociology from Boston College.
 McHarris received a Master of Arts in sociology and African American studies from Yale University and a Master of Philosophy in sociology and African American studies from Yale University.
 He also attended Princeton University as a PhD exchange scholar.
-Philip McHarris is currently a PhD candidate at Yale University in sociology and African American studies.
+McHarris completed his PhD in sociology and African American studies at Yale University.
 McHarris' academic research focuses on race, policing, housing, inequality, and mass incarceration.

+Career

+After completing his PhD at Yale, McHarris was awarded a Presidential Postdoctoral Research Fellowship at Princeton University in 2021.

+In 2023, McHarris joined the University of Rochester as an assistant professor in the Department of Black Studies, becoming one of the inaugural faculty members of the newly established department.

+In July 2024, McHarris published his first book, Beyond Policing, through Legacy Lit, an imprint of Hachette Book Group.
+The book examines community-based approaches to public safety beyond traditional policing.
+Kirkus Reviews described it as "a deeply researched, profoundly optimistic vision."